 Blake Dalton is a full-time teacher from West Valley City, Utah.
 He served a full-time mission in Eugene, Oregon.
 He has served as an elder’s quorum president, a high councilman, executive secretary, and currently serves as the bishop of his ward.

-In April and May Freakanomics Radio did a series of episodes on self-improvement.
+In April and May of 2016, Freakanomics Radio did a series of episodes on self-improvement.
 This seemed right up my ally because, as a self-proclaimed “lazy perfectionist,” I am always looking for ways to improve.
 While listening to these episodes I could not help notice what was being discussed through the filter of serving in Church callings.
-One episode in particular peaked my interest.
+One episode, in particular, piqued my interest.
 The episode was titled How to be More Productive.
 The interview involved two main guests, author Charles Duhigg who wrote the book Smarter Faster Better: The Secrets of Being Productive in Life and Business and Laszlo Bock, senior vice president of People Operations at Google.

 One main aspect of the episode I want to share with you was in relation to a major study that Google conducted called Project Aristotle, You can find more information about that study in the article What Google Learned From Its Quest to Build the Perfect Team.

 Project Aristotle was implemented because Google wanted to discover the best way to build the perfect team.
 This Project was a topic of discussion in Charles Duhigg’s recent book (referenced above).
 I could not stop thinking about Ward Councils and presidency meetings while listening to this episode and how some of these concepts could help our attitudes as we participate in those meetings.
 There were many topics discussed in the episode but the two I want to focus on here relate to our callings: Motivation and Building Teams.